 He was the driving force in the renovations of Trinity’s main tennis facilities.
 The eight Delavan Tennis Courts were dedicated as the Butch Newman Tennis Center in October 2011.
 Accordingly, Varsity Courts became the Al G. Hill Jr. Tennis Stadium, named after the benefactor of the renovation project of both facilities, the late Al G. Hill Jr. ’67, former teammate of Coach Newman’s.

-Mabry Pavilion, designated to honor legendary men’s Coach Clarence Mabry - a mentor of Coach Newman’s - was dedicated in 2008.
+Mabry Pavilion, designated to honor the late Clarence Mabry, the legendary men’s tennis coach - was dedicated in 2008.
 The two-story building serves as a match administration area.

 Coach Newman guided the Tiger men from 1986-2009, and led Trinity’s women from 1991 to 2008.
 He also coached the Tiger men when Trinity competed in the NCAA Division I, through the 1991 season.

 Trinity and tennis history was made in 2000, when the Tiger men and women captured the NCAA Division III Championships, minutes apart and in two different states.
 The two Tiger teams were inducted into the Trinity University Athletic Hall of Fame in October 2013.